trevorh7000/playing/README.md

  or this readme - how do I get the original and all other copies fo this file - thats up next

  watcth this space

+ creating a pull request with this change - lets see the diff PULL MY RUBBER ARM